betamalejake/OpenSteamClient/README.md

 - [ ] Close OpenSteamClient when pressing X on the progress dialog
 - [x] Split project into multi-repo OpenSteamworks, OpenSteamClient

-## TODO: Future/Never
-- [ ] Employ observability at the OSW.Client layer
-- [ ] Make managed versions of all interfaces
-- In the future, this would allow pure C# instead of needing a dependency on the native client and JITEngine
-  - IClientEngine and some bits of init would still be unavoidable
-- This requires us to know 100% of the interfaces (and would be a pretty big rewrite)
-- [x] Remove JITEngine in favour of code generation
-- [ ] Rewrite InterfaceDebugger to follow MVVM
-- [ ] Plugin system
-  - This'd be useful for making sure our code is high quality and not a mess
-  - Could also add support for extra game stores and whatnot
-  - Possible plugin types:
-    - [ ] Library art provider
-    - [ ] App provider
-    - [ ] Social provider
-    - [ ] Auth provider
-    - [ ] Misc UI data provider (protondb, widescreen, etc patches)
-    - [ ] Overlay provider
-    - [ ] ConCommand provider
-    - [ ] Store/Community provider
-    - [ ] Mod provider
-- [ ] Disabling updates for certain apps
-- [ ] Custom SDL lib
-  - [ ] Some valve specific code for handling steering wheels etc
-- [ ] Download additional depots (example: CS2 workshop tools with proton needs Windows CS2 binaries)
-  - Should be doable, just need to improve our hooking systems
-- [ ] UI Animations
-  - Does avalonia support this?
-- [ ] VAC support
-  - Basically impossible unless we get a .valvesig from Valve, which is unlikely since valve would have to acknowledge this project existance, which may be a bad thing
-- [ ] ProtonDB integration
-- [ ] Automatic game tweaking
-- [ ] External modding sources (like Nexus for Fallout games, r2modman for Lethal Company, etc)
-- [ ] Cloud file manager GUI
-- [ ] UI sounds
-- [ ] Shut off PC when game finishes installing
-- [ ] Big picture mode
-- [ ] Small mode
-- Alternative GUIs
-  - [ ] Terminal UI
-  - [ ] IMGui reimplementation?
-    - Leaving here for community interest.
-    - It'd be a lot snappier
-    - Not as styleable
-    - Apparently doesn't have good accessibility features
-    - Does have premade C# bindings though
-  - [ ] Rust rewrite
-    - "egui" seems pretty cool
-      - Can also build for the web
-  - [ ] VGUI reimplementation?
-    - Could probably very simply just load the OG ui from the cached/ folder, but VGUI_s is 32-bit and we're 64-bit
-    - Would need to reimplement the entire UI framework from scratch though
-- [ ] Reimplement steamclient.dll/so
-  - [ ] Investigate rewriting SteamService as 64-bit, and using box86 for loading 32-bit modules
-- [ ] MacOS
-- [ ] Reverse ZipVZ (ValveZip?) format

-# Support
-We support:
-- Arch Linux
-- Windows 10
-Anything else is not officially supported, and your issue may get closed.

 # Features
 NOTE: The features mentioned here are the criteria for full release.
-These may not be implemented yet!
-And these also aren't final ATM.
+Currently we're in alpha phase.
+Most of these are not done, and this is not a final list.
 - The basics you'd expect:
-  - Achievements
+  - Achievements (NOT DONE)
-  - Steam Cloud
+  - Steam Cloud (No UI, will try to sync though but file conflicts won't be solvable)
-  - Invites and friends network
+  - Invites and friends network (you can send invites, but there's no UI to receive messages)
     - There's no overlay yet though, so you'll need to ALT+TAB
-  - Workshop
+  - Workshop (should work, but no UI)
     - Load order, enable/disable
-  - New family sharing
-  - Old family sharing
+  - Family sharing
-- No steamservice requirement (still recommended however, requires 32-bit binaries)
-  - Required on Linux for compat tools proper functionality.
-  - Required on Windows for desktop shortcut creation, game registry entries
 - No web technology (also known as CEF, SteamWebHelper)
+  - It's still not particularly lightweight due to it being in heavy development
-- Most games supported
+- Most games should work
   - Steam2 games untested
   - Some multiplayer games might not work
   - VAC games unsupported (nothing we can do about this, sorry!)
+  - Games that use ISteamHTMLSurface will not work (source engine MOTDs)
-- Depot browser
+- Depot browser (not done)
   - Download extra depots
   - Download individual files
-- Build history browser
+- Build history browser (not done)
   - Lock specific build
-- Steam cloud filebrowser
+- Steam cloud filebrowser (not done)
 - Misc QOL features, such as:
-  - Download all updates button
+  - Download all updates button (not done)
 - Linux users will also enjoy:
-  - 64-bit main executable
+  - 64-bit executable
     - One app less that requires multilib/32-bit libraries
-  - ProtonDB Integration
+  - ProtonDB Integration (not done)
   - Compat tool improvements:
-    - Run .exe in prefix
+    - Run .exe in prefix (not done)
-    - Run winecfg/winetricks/protontricks for game
+    - Run winecfg/winetricks/protontricks for game (not done)
-    - Adjust compat preferences like forcelgaddr easily
+    - Adjust compat preferences like forcelgaddr easily (not done)
-    - Compat tool downloader
+    - Compat tool downloader (not done)

 # Contributing
 See [CONTRIBUTING.md](https://github.com/OpenSteamClient/OpenSteamClient/blob/c%23-remake/CONTRIBUTING.md) for guidelines.
-Clone by running `git clone -b c#-remake --single-branch https://github.com/OpenSteamClient/OpenSteamClient.git --recursive` Compile and run by going into OpenSteamClient and running `dotnet run`.
+Clone by running `git clone https://github.com/OpenSteamClient/OpenSteamClient.git --recursive` Compile and run by going into OpenSteamClient and running `dotnet run`.
-Occasionally updates break existing downloaded repos, just delete the whole repo and reclone if that happens.
+Occasionally updates may break existing downloaded repos, just delete the whole repo and reclone if that happens.

 ## Testing
 If you decide to test OSC, you should report issues in GitHub issues.
 There's also a [Discord server](https://discord.gg/Vrk6sZfh9u), where you can discuss OpenSteamClient and related projects.

 # Screenshots
 Nothing for now.

 # Usage
 This is only meant for developers.
 Once this is in a good enough state I will write new install instructions.

 # System requirements
-## Windows
-- Windows 10
-### For development
-- Dotnet 8
-## Linux
+- 64-bit x86_64 PC
-- Arch Linux
+- Arch Linux or Windows 10
-### For development
-- Dotnet 8
+- Dotnet 9 (for development only)

 ## Credits
 Research resources we've used:
 - [open-steamworks](https://github.com/SteamRE/open-steamworks)
 - [open-steamworks fork by m4dEngi](https://github.com/m4dEngi/open-steamworks)
 - [SteamTracking](https://github.com/SteamDatabase/SteamTracking)